bimmerconnected/bimmer_connected/README.rst

     asyncio.run(account.get_vehicles())
     vehicle = account.get_vehicle(VIN)
     print(vehicle.brand, vehicle.name, vehicle.vin)

     result = asyncio.run(vehicle.remote_services.trigger_remote_light_flash())
     print(result.state)

 Compatibility
 =============
-This works with BMW (and Mini) vehicles with a MyBMW account.
+This works with BMW/Mini/Toyota Supra vehicles with a MyBMW account.
 So far it is tested on vehicles with a 'MGU', 'NBTEvo', 'EntryEvo', 'NBT', or 'EntryNav' navigation system.
 If you have any trouble with other navigation systems, please create an issue with your server responses (see next section).

-To use this library, your BMW (or Mini) must have the remote services enabled for your vehicle.
+To use this library, your BMW/Mini/Toyota Supra must have the remote services enabled for your vehicle.
-You might need to book this in the MyBMW/Mini Connected portal and this might cost some money.
+You might need to book this in the MyBMW/Mini Connected/Supra Connect portal and this might cost some money.
 In addition to that you need to enable the Remote Services in your infotainment system in the vehicle.

 Different models of vehicles and infotainment systems result in different types of attributes provided by the server.
 So the experience with the library will certainly vary across the different vehicle models.

 Data Contributions